Odd degree number fields with odd class number: Introduction

 When ordering by Julia invariant, we count the number of $\SL_2(\bZ) \times \SL_n(\bZ)$-orbits of $\bZ^2 \otimes \Sym_2(\bZ^n)$ relative to the number of $\SL_2(\bZ)$-orbits of $\Sym_n(\bZ^2)$.
 As described above, the rings $R_f$ associated to a binary $n$-ic form $f$ are invariant under the action of $\SL_2(\bZ)$ on $f$, i.e., for any $\gamma f \in [f] = \SL_2(\bZ)\cdot f$, we have $R_{\gamma f} \cong R_f$.
-It follows from \cite{melanie-2nn} that if $\cO_{[f]} \in \fR^{r_1,r_2}_J$ for some signature $(r_1,r_2)$, then {\em projective} $\SL_2(\bZ)\times \SL_n(\bZ)$-orbits of pairs of $n$-ary quadratic forms $(A,B)$ with $[f_{(A,B)}] = [f]$ are in bijection with 2-torsion elements of the class group of $\cO_{[f]}$.
+It follows from \cite{melanie-2nn} that if $\cO_{[f]} \in \fR^{r_1,r_2}_J$ for some signature $(r_1,r_2)$, then {\em projective} $\SL_2(\bZ)\times \SL_n(\bZ)$-orbits of pairs of $n$-ary quadratic forms $(A,B)$ with $[f_{(A,B)}] = [f]$ are in bijection with $2$-torsion elements of the class group of $\cO_{[f]}$.
 We then use the same geometry-of-numbers methods utilized when ordering by height to conclude Theorems \ref{thm:avgforfields} and \ref{thm:avgfororders} when ordering by Julia invariant.
 Note that when $n = 3$, the Julia invariant coincides with the discriminant of a binary cubic form, and so our argument can be viewed as a generalization of that given in \cite{BV3}.

 We now give a short description of the organization of the paper.
-In Section \ref{sec:param}, we recall and expand on the details of the construction of rank $n$ rings $R_f$ from binary $n$-ic forms $f$ given in \cite{nakagawa,rings} as well as a correspondence between $\SL_n$-orbits of pairs of $n$-ary quadratic forms and order $2$ ideal classes of such rings $R_f$ from \cite{melanie-2nn}.
-Section \ref{sec:counting} focuses on using geometry-of-numbers methods to count the appropriate projective integral orbits of pairs of $n$-ary quadratic forms, i.e., those with irreducible and nondegenerate binary $n$-ic invariant $f$, which is equivalent to restricting to rings in $\fR^{r_1,r_2}_H$ or $\fR^{r_1,r_2}_J$.
+In Section \ref{sec:param}, we recall and expand on the details of the construction of rings $R_f$ of rank $n$ from binary $n$-ic forms $f$ given in \cite{nakagawa,rings}.
+We also describe the correspondence given in \cite{melanie-2nn} between $\SL_n$-orbits of pairs of $n$-ary quadratic forms and order $2$ ideal classes of such rings $R_f$.
+Section 3 discusses asymptotic counts of acceptable families in $\fR^{r_1,r_2}_H$ and $\fR^{r_1,r_2}_J$.
+Section \ref{sec:counting} focuses on using geometry-of-numbers methods to count the projective integral orbits of pairs of $n$-ary quadratic forms whose binary $n$-ic invariant $f$ is contained in $\fR^{r_1,r_2}_H$ or $\fR^{r_1,r_2}_J$.
 In Section \ref{sec:sieve}, we describe several sieves that allow us to restrict our count from Section \ref{sec:counting} to orbits that correspond to invertible ideal classes in orders (or maximal orders).
 Finally, in Section \ref{sec:proofmain}, the analytic methods in Sections \ref{sec:counting} and \ref{sec:sieve} are combined with the algebraic interpretation of the orbits given in Section \ref{sec:param} to conclude the main results.